Bestellen Sie Ihre Fahnen / Flaggen im Flaggen-Shop bei fahnenversand.de

 a) One-half of an animal or other charge that is placed against the vertical centre line of a shield, banner of arms or a flag, is said to be ‘dimidiated’, whilst any such emerging from side of a shield, banner of arms or flag should be termed ‘naissant’ as illustrated below.

-b) This term is never used alone, but always with the charge being so described – for example a demi-horse as shown above.
+b) However, this last is never used alone, but always with the charge being so described – for example a demi-calf naissant as shown below.

-Flag and Arms of Krásné Pole, Czechia (fotw); Flag of Kalbe upon Milde, Germany (fotw)
+Flag of Krásné Pole, Czechia (fotw); Flag of Kalbe upon Milde, Germany (fotw)

 DEMONSTRATION BANNER